SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Method

-Spiking neural networks only accept spike trains as inputs, and thus data from any modalities must be converted into spike trains for subsequent processing within SNNs.
-For image data, we first resized all images to a resolution of $224 \times 224$ pixels.
-Each pixel in each channel can take a value within the range of $0$ to $255$.
-These values were then normalized by subtracting the mean from each pixel and subsequently dividing by the standard deviation.
-To transform the normalized values into spike trains, these values are replicated over $T$ time steps, and Equation \eqref{eq:potential} is applied to generate spikes.
-During the application of this Equation for the creation of spike trains, $W$ is consistently set to $1$, $X$ are normalized values, and $T$ is the number of time steps used for training SNNs.
-Following \citep{lv2023spikebert}, we want to leverage pre-trained word embeddings to enhance the performance of SNNs.
-In their approach, a Poisson spike train will be generated for each component of a word embedding with a firing rate proportional to its scale.
-This requires a substantial number of time steps for precise encoding of word embeddings, leading to a significant increase in energy consumption.
-To reap the benefits of pre-trained word embeddings while simultaneously reducing energy demands, we also employed Equation \eqref{eq:potential} to transform word embeddings into their corresponding spike trains, with $X$ taking the values of the pre-trained word embeddings.
-Our empirical results demonstrated that such a conversion works quite well for multimodal modeling with SNNs.
+{ For text data, we adopt the approach of \cite{lv2023spikebert}, utilizing pre-trained word embeddings to enhance SNN performance.
+In this method, a Poisson spike train is generated for each component of a word embedding, with the firing rate proportional to its value. } However, this approach requires a large number of time steps to accurately encode word embeddings, leading to increased energy consumption. { Similarly, we use Equation \eqref{eq:spike} to directly transform the word embeddings after $T$ repetition into corresponding spike trains, where $X$ represents the values of the pre-trained embeddings. } Our empirical results show that this conversion is effective for multimodal modeling with SNNs.